 Each queen (taken in on tricks) 3

 The non-dealer leads first.
 No one is obligated to follow suit.
 The higher card of the suit led, or a trump played to a plain-suit lead, wins the trick.
 The winner of the trick draws the top card of the stock (the opponent taking the next card), and leads for the next trick.

-The non-dealer may announce a marriage on his first lead and score it after he wins a trick.
+The non-dealer may announce a marriage on their first lead and score it after he wins a trick.

 After the stock is exhausted or closed, the non-leader on each trick must follow suit if possible.
 Marriages may still be scored.

-Either player may close (end the game), when he has the lead, either before or after drawing, by turning down the trump card.
+Either player may close (end the game), when they have the lead, either before or after drawing, by turning down the trump card.
 Thereafter, no cards are drawn, and the last trick does not score 10 points.

-If either player announces during play that his score is 66 or more, the play immediately stops and the game is "closed.
+If either player announces during play that their score is 66 or more, the play immediately stops and the game is "closed.